Camilogd94/Monthly-Account-Balance/README.md

 4. Propose metrics to track PIX performance and its impact on Nubank.
 Feel free to come up with any metrics you consider relevant

 Monthly - How much of the total transactions in are from PIX.
 General view for all products.
+This KPI helps to see the monthly coverage of PIX transactions over total transactions, this one could be segmented by product and country.

 <img src="https://latex.codecogs.com/svg.image?Total&space;Pix&space;In&space;=&space;\frac{PixIn&space;Total}{Total&space;In}" title="https://latex.codecogs.com/svg.image?Total Pix In = \frac{PixIn Total}{Total In}" />

-Monthly - How much money by the end of the month has been transfered out by Pix compared to transactions in by the same product
+Monthly - How much money by the end of the month has been transfered out by Pix compared to transactions in by the same product.
+Only considering PIX transactions, this KPIs provides information about "savings" in a monthly basis

 <img src="https://latex.codecogs.com/svg.image?Pix&space;Savings&space;=&space;1&space;-&space;\frac{Pix&space;out}{Pix&space;in}" title="https://latex.codecogs.com/svg.image?Pix-Savings = 1 - \frac{Pix out}{Pix in}" />

-Monthly/Weekly - By the end of the period, how much money is transfered in by Pix compared to total in-transfers
+Monthly/Weekly - By the end of the period, how much money is transfered in by Pix compared to total in-transfers.
+This KPI provides evolution and volume of transactions by PIX compared to total transactions.
+This KPI could be unfold by product.

 <img src="https://latex.codecogs.com/svg.image?Pix-Margin&space;=&space;\frac{Pix&space;in}{Total&space;in}" title="https://latex.codecogs.com/svg.image?Pix-Margin = \frac{Pix in}{Total in}" />

-Monthly - After transfers-out, how much money stands by PIX in over total transfers in
+Monthly - After transfers-out, how much money stands by PIX in over total transfers in.
+Total Pix In  after out substracted compared to total In.

 <img src="https://latex.codecogs.com/svg.image?Pix-total-Saving&space;=&space;\frac{Pix&space;in&space;-&space;Pix&space;out}{Total&space;in}" title="https://latex.codecogs.com/svg.image?Pix-total-Saving = \frac{Pix in - Pix out}{Total in}" />

-Weekly - How much money from Pix in are transfered out in the next 7 days compared to all transfers in
+Weekly - How much money from Pix in are transfered out in the next 7 days compared to all transfers in.
+In a weekly basis, it lets the busines know how dynamic is the money in PIX in a weekly basis, by knowing how does the money transfer by PIX method.

 <img src="https://latex.codecogs.com/svg.image?pix_{burn_out}&space;=&space;\frac{Pix&space;in_t&space;-&space;Pix&space;out_{7d}}{TotalIn_{7d}}" title="https://latex.codecogs.com/svg.image?pix_{burn_out} = \frac{Pix in_t - Pix out_{7d}}{TotalIn_{7d}}" />